 Teachers can expand the Student panel by clicking Students.

 In the expanded view, teachers can send a private message to parents only or parents and children.

 Maximizing Your Class for Online Teaching

-Make sure to keep the Class Calendar up-to-date to let students know when assignments are due, when your class is meeting, and when you are available to answer any questions they may have.
+Teachers should make sure to keep the Class Calendar up-to-date to let students know when assignments are due, when the class is meeting, and when they are available to answer any questions students may have.